w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### Complex content
 {:.ex}

 This example also uses a list, even though the carousel items consist of more substantial content than in the previous example.
 This approach was selected as the individual carousel items are not independent pieces of content and thus not suitable for the  `<article>` element.
-The individual list items include a heading, text, and links each.
+Each individual list item includes a heading, text, and links.

 {::nomarkdown}
 <%= code_start %>